5and5/BO2-Remix/README.md

 * Players can sprint while drinking perks
 * Perk bottles also increase players perk limit by 1
 * Mulekick increases ads, weapon switching, grenade tossing and perk drinking
 * Deadshot increases head shot damage by x2
+* Who's who wont activate when player has quick revive

 ### Mystery Box
 * Weapons can be shared by knifing the box